angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 map.get("main"); // Arthur
 ```

-As you can see, maps are similar to a native objects \(in fact, object have been traditionally used as Maps structures\) but using `set` and `get` instead of \_square brackets. \_However, maps have some key differences with objects:
+As you can see, maps are similar to a native objects \(in fact, object have been traditionally used as Maps structures\) but using `set` and `get` instead of _square brackets_.
+However, maps have some key differences with objects:

 * The key can be anything, including **null**, **undefined **and **functions**.
 * Maps provides a `size`variable and are iterable, like arrays.